What’s On for Half Term in Sussex

 Half-Term Activities, Amberley Museum, 29 – 31 May

-Over the May half term, enjoy activities and take part in our family trail around the 36 acre site.
-Discover the South’s industrial heritage at our Museum, learn about technology through the years, and have fun riding our narrow gauge train and historic bus around the 36 acre site.
+Over the half term, enjoy activities and take part in the family trail around the 36 acre site.
+Discover the South’s industrial heritage learn about technology through the years, and have fun riding the narrow gauge train and historic bus around the 36 acre site.

 Bat Walks, Sheffield Park and Garden, Uckfield, Thurs 30 May